parkouss/webmacs/docs/user_configuration.rst

 There are multiple keymaps, the most useful are:

-- the global keymap (in :func:`webmacs.keymaps.global_key_map`).
+- the global keymap (returned by :func:`webmacs.keymaps.global_keymap`).
 This keymap is almost always enabled and act as a fallback to the current local keymap.

-- the webbuffer keymap (in :data:`webmacs.webbuffer.KEYMAP`).
+- the webbuffer keymap (returned by :data:`webmacs.keymaps.webbuffer_keymap`).
 This keymap is active as the current local keymap when there is not editable field focused in the web content buffer.

 Commands